 What is rodeo?

-Rodeo is a competitive event that originated from traditional horseback cattle ranching practices.
-Early rodeo events displayed practical skills that were required to operate the ranch on a day to day basis.
-Today’s rodeo has evolved into a dramatized event that can cause animal suffering for the sake of entertainment.
+Rodeo is a competitive sport that originated from traditional horseback cattle ranching practices.
+Early rodeo events displayed the practical skills required to operate a ranch.
+Today’s rodeo has evolved into dramatized events that cause animal suffering for entertainment.

-There are seven different events that are recognized as ‘professional rodeo’ in Canada: saddle bronc riding, bareback riding, bull riding, tie-down roping, steer wrestling and ladies barrel racing.
-There are many other rodeo-type events that may take place, but they are not professionally recognized.
-Examples include chuckwagon racing, mutton-busting (where children ride sheep) and wild cow milking.
+There are seven professional rodeo events in Canada: saddle bronc riding, bareback riding, bull riding, tie-down roping, steer wrestling and ladies’ barrel racing.
+Other non-professional events may occur at rodeos, such as chuckwagon racing, mutton-busting and wild cow milking.

-When rodeo animals are made to perform, they face risks to their physical and psychological well-being.
-Rodeo professionals often say that their animals are well-cared for outside of rodeo events.
-While we support this attentive care, the potential risk of animals experiencing fear, distress, pain, injury and discomfort for the purpose of entertainment is not justified by humane care they receive when not performing.
+Animals used in rodeos face risks to their physical and psychological well-being.
+Rodeo professionals often say their animals are well-cared for outside of the rodeo.
+While we support this attentive care, the potential risk of animals experiencing fear, distress, pain, injury and discomfort for entertainment is not justified by the care they receive when not performing.

 Fear and distress

-In the roping and wrestling events, a calf or steer is released into the arena, and is then chased on horseback by the contestant(s).
+In roping and wrestling events, a calf or steer (young cow) is released into the arena and chased on horseback by the contestant(s).
 This is a very stressful situation for the calf or steer, as cattle are prey animals and will run to attempt to escape.

-Prior to being released into the arena, a bucking horse or bull is confined in a bucking chute while the contestant prepares to ride.
-During this time, horses and bulls have been observed to show many signs of fear and distress, including visible eye white, pawing, kicking, head tossing and rearing.
+In the bucking events, a horse or bull is confined in a bucking chute while the contestant prepares to ride.
+During this time, horses and bulls show many signs of fear and distress, including visible eye white, pawing, kicking, head tossing, and rearing.

 Pain, injury and death

-Animals used in rodeo are at risk of suffering from pain, injury and even death every time they perform.
-Animals can suffer from abrasions, bruising, broken ribs, broken limbs and broken necks.
-Animals have died in rodeo events, or have had to be euthanized as a result of their injuries.
+Animals used in rodeo risk suffering from pain, injury and even death every time they enter the arena.
+Animals can suffer abrasions, bruising, broken ribs, limbs, and necks.
+Animals have died in rodeo events and have had to be euthanized as a result of their injuries.
 It’s also important to note that some injuries, such as internal bleeding, may go unnoticed.

 Discomfort

-Much of the equipment used in rodeo events relies on animal discomfort in order to produce the desired behaviour.
+Much of the equipment used in rodeo events relies on animal discomfort to produce the desired behaviour.

-In the bucking events (saddle bronc, bareback and bull), scoring is equally dependent on the rider and the animal, meaning the more vigorous an animal bucks, the higher their scoring potential.
-To encourage the horse or bull to buck, a flank strap is placed around the hindquarters of the animal, which applies pressure on their sensitive underbelly, causing discomfort.
-The rider also uses metal attachments on their boots, called spurs, to cause discomfort which leads to more bucking.
-While bucking is a natural behaviour of these animals, in rodeo it is a behaviour rooted in discomfort, not in play.
+In the bucking events (saddle bronc, bareback and bull), scoring depends equally on the rider and the animal.
+The more vigorously an animal bucks, the higher their scoring potential.
+A flank strap is placed around the animal’s hind end to cause discomfort, encouraging the horse or bull to buck.
+The rider also uses metal attachments on their boots called spurs to cause discomfort, leading to more bucking.
+While bucking is a natural behaviour of these animals, in rodeo, it is a behaviour rooted in discomfort, not in play.

-There are limited standards regarding acceptable equipment use in riding events such as barrel racing.
-This permits a wide variety of equipment that causes discomfort and pain, such as the use of mouth bits to better control the horse.
+Limited standards exist regarding acceptable equipment use in riding events such as barrel racing.
+Equipment that causes discomfort and pain can be used, such as using harsh bits (metal bars in the mouth) to control the horse.
+Whipping horses, vigorous kicking and spurs are also common.

 Subscribe to Action Alerts